apache/mxnet/docs/install/windows_setup.md

 ```
 Change X to 80,90,91 or 92 based on your CUDA toolkit version.
 Currently, MXNet supports these versions of CUDA.
 #### Building MXNet from Source Code(GPU)
-After you have installed above softwares
+After you have installed above software, continue with the following steps to build MXNet-R:
 1. Clone the MXNet github repo.

 ```sh